John and James Woolf: Romulus Films and Independent Film Distributors

+From the beginning, the Woolfs ued a two-prong attack in their movie making career – they would produce lower budgeted films aimed primarily at the British domestic market, and big international pictures with Hollywood stars and finance from major studios.
+They didn’t have a particular preference for any kind of film but worked in commercial genres – comedies, thrillers, war/adventure, sexy melodramas.
+Their films were almost always based on some pre-existing IP – a novel, a play – and almost always constructed as star vehicles.

 Their first film was Shadow of the Eagle (1950), shot party in Italy, which was a box office flop.
 This was followed by two co-productions with Hollywood: I'll Get You for This (1951) (or Lucky Nick Cain) with George Raft and Coleen Gray, and Pandora and the Flying Dutchman (1951) with James Mason and Ava Gardner.
 The latter was produced and directed by Albert Lewin who had begun to prepare the film for MGM, but James Woolf discovered on a Hollywood visit that the studio had cancelled the project because of Lewin's problems with the House Un-American Activities Committee; Romulus stepped in to co finance.
 John Woolf recalled "Pandora wasn't all that successful, although it covered its costs eventually.
 It was a rather turgid film but we didn't have much experience as film producers then...
 It was too long and I couldn't get Lewin to agree to cut it, but in many ways it was a brilliant film."
 The film was one of the most popular films at the British box office 1951.

 Romulus' next three films were more British-based efforts: two thrillers, She Shall Have Murder (1950) and The Late Edwina Black (1951), and a comedy directed by Henry Cornelius, The Galloping Major (1952).
 These did not perform particularly well commercially and resulted in the brothers deciding to concentrate on transatlantic projects.